-The first look at the first of Pulsars had shocked many.
-None of us expected the design that Bajaj had come up with in the first batch of Pulsar, the Pulsar 150.
+The first look at the first of Pulsars had impressed everybody with the design that was unexpected form Bajaj in the first batch of Pulsar, the Pulsar 150.
 Aiming the performance segment, Pulsar 150 was loaded with what was then called “sporty” looks.
 And it were not just the looks that were winning hearts, the comfort factor that Pulsars came gifted with lured riders to it immediately.
 The stylish bikini or the wolf-eyed headlamps, increased wheelbase, shapely fuel tanks, split seats, clip on handlebars, all black body, altogether made a feast for eyes.
 The colors awe the on-lookers, people go on calling Pulsars with all different names like, Emperor, Road Smasher, Small Wonder.
 What more, this appearance came for pretty much affordable prices.
 Alloy wheels are a cherry on the cake.

 If it is a Pulsar, it has to be powerful.
 Oodles of it.
 The term “Pulsar” comes from the combination of “pulse” and “star,” which literally comes quite true when we think of performance given by Pulsar, pulsating and shooting star!
 Bajaj Pulsars come with a technology that Bajaj takes pride in calling its own.
 The sophisticated technologies that Bajaj builts for its engines mark a new step.
 For example, there is DTS-i, which gives a complete combustion thus the maximum power without hampering the mileage output, thus increasing the mileage of the bike, also the emitted smoke is not as high polluting as it was earlier.
 Pulsar 135LS, Pulsar 150, 180, 200, 220, 220S, 200NS, all are DTS-i engines.
 There is this intelligent system, throttle responsive ignition control system, patented by Bajaj, which gives a bike a balance between torque and power.
 This yet again helps in improving fuel efficiency.
 Another Bajaj patented technology, ExhausTEC (TEC standing for Torque Expansion Chamber), helps in smart torque digits, also saves you from regular gear shifting since with ExhausTEC, the bikes easily carry on at higher gears and low speeds.
 The latest from Bajaj's stable, Pulsar 200 NS, comes with tri-spark technology.